gpodergajs/pro-bit-test-app/Readme.md

 ---

-## Workflow 2: Fully-Containerized Development (for Consistency)
+## Local Development: Fully Containerized (for Consistency and Debugging)
-**Use this to guarantee your code runs in an identical environment to your teammates and CI/CD pipelines.** All commands are run via the script, which executes them inside the Docker container.
+**Use this to guarantee your code runs in an identical environment to your teammates and CI/CD pipelines, with integrated debugging.**

-### Running with Nginx and Frontend Build
-This setup uses Nginx to serve the frontend and proxy requests to the backend.
-The frontend is automatically built as part of the Nginx Docker image.
+### One-Time Setup & Daily Workflow

 1.  **Build and Start All Services:**
     This command builds the frontend, backend, and Nginx services, and starts them.
+The frontend is automatically built as part of the Nginx Docker image.
     ```bash
     docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build
     ```